Anti-aging, Peptide Therapy, and Hormone Optimization

 How Long Will I Use Peptide Therapy?

 Peptide therapies usually have a “loading” period of 3-6 months before full effects and maximum beneﬁt are noticed.
+That being said, certain peptides can give results as early as 1-2 weeks.
 In fact, unlike synthetic growth hormone that has negative side effects of long term use, peptides are natural and can be used indeﬁnitely for maximum health beneﬁts with little to no side-effects.

 How Are Peptides Administered?

 Most peptides come in an injectable, oral, or cream form.
 The pharmacy will ship all supplies you will need with instructions and each protocol will have specified dosing and duration.
-Dr. Swierczewski will discuss options during your consultation and help you select the best peptide for your needs.
+Dr. Swierczewski will discuss options during your consultation and help you select the best peptide for your needs, as well as walk you through how and when to take each peptide.

 These are Some of the Peptides Available (list not all inclusive) with Dr. Swierczewski: